Automattic/regenerate-thumbnails/readme.txt

 == ChangeLog ==

+= Version 2.2.3 =

+* Make the capability required to use this plugin filterable so themes and other plugins can change it.
+Props [Jackson Whelan](http://jacksonwhelan.com/).

 = Version 2.2.2 =

 * Don't check the nonce until we're sure that the action called was for this plugin.
 Fixes lots of "Are you sure you want to do this?" error messages.